automagica/automagica/README.md

 ## Need expert support?
 We can support you end-to-end in all your automation needs, from estimating automation potential for processes to technical implementation and integration.
-Please send an e-mail to [sales@automagica.io](mailto:sales@automagica.io) for enquiries and rates.
+Please send an e-mail to [mail@oakwood.ai](mailto:mail@oakwood.ai) for enquiries and rates.

 ## Getting started
 [![Play](https://i.imgur.com/kkvLWNc.png)](https://www.youtube.com/watch?v=C5447eGY7_0)